Giniks/sorting_algorithms/README.md

 In this sort, the alogrithm considers each element in the unsorted part of the list, one at a time.
 For each element, it compares it to the element that come before it in the sorted part of the list.
 If the current element is smaller than the previous element, it stays in place.

-Otherwise, it is swapped with the previous element
+Otherwise, it is swapped with the previous element, and the process continues until the current element is in its correct position.
+This is repeated for each element in the unsorted part of the list, until the entire list is sorted.